Residential and Commercial

 A home’s heating system may also be connected to the water system, so warm water for bathing can come from the same device that supplies fluid for the radiators.
 While a ventilation system can be either forced or natural, a forced ventilation system is helpful for air cleaning purposes.
 Natural ventilation is also more limited during the warm, humid months.

 Your air conditioning system is basically the opposite of your heating system because it removes eat from the inside of the house.
 One of the big advantages of installing an integrated HVAC system is that you don’t have to buy as many machines, which saves a great deal of time on installation not to mention the increased efficiency and reduced energy bills.
 A good idea to is to combine the function of the air conditioner and the furnace.
 Not only are heat pumps capable of both heating and cooling, but they can also function without the need of a back-up system, if calibrated correctly.
-At Precision HVAC, we look for the most economical solution to your household heating and cooling needs for our customers in Summit and Chatham.
-For this reason, we recommend an integrated system when it comes time to replace or upgrade an older furnace, especially when designing a system for a new house.
+At Precision HVAC, we look for the most economical solution to household heating and cooling needs for our customers in Summit and Chatham.
+For this reason, we prefer integrated systems when replacing or upgrading an older furnace, especially if you are designing for a new house.

 Heating and Cooling Systems to Suit Your Needs